yvesmarieplard/yvesmarieplard.github.io/_pages/about.md

 I am currently working at 4D as a project manager,overseeing teams of developers in the successful delivery of new software solutions.

-More generally, I developed a strong interest in digitalization and in the power industry.
+I have a strong interest in digitalization and in the power industry.

 Please don't hesitate to check my resume over [here](https://www.yvesmarieplard.fr/resume) and some of my works over [there](https://www.yvesmarieplard.fr/works).